 In summary, there has been a likely widening of the Hadley circulation since the 1980s, mostly due to its extension in the NH, although there is only medium confidence in the extent of the changes.
 This has been accompanied by a strengthening of the Hadley circulation, particularly in the NH (medium confidence).
 There is low confidence in the estimation of long-term trends in the strength of the Walker circulation, which are time period dependent and subject to dataset uncertainties.
-Trends since 1980 are better characterised and consistent with a very likely strengthening that resembles a La Niña-like Walker circulation and a westward shift of the Walker circulation, although with medium confidence in the magnitude of the changes, arising from the differences between satellite observations and reanalysis products.
+Trends since 1980 are better characterized and consistent with a very likely strengthening that resembles a La Niña-like Walker circulation and a westward shift of the Walker circulation, although with medium confidence in the magnitude of the changes, arising from the differences between satellite observations and reanalysis products.

-Global monsoon changes
+Global monsoon (GM) changes

-AR5 reported a weakening of the global monsoon (GM) circulation as well as a decrease of global land monsoon rainfall over the second half of the 20th century.
+The AR5 reported a weakening of the global monsoon (GM) circulation as well as a decrease of global land monsoon rainfall over the second half of the 20th century.
 Nevertheless, there was low confidence in the observed circulation trends due to uncertainties in reanalysis products and in the definition of the monsoon area.
 From a paleo perspective, AR5 only assessed regional monsoon changes.